MacsiDigital/laravel-zoom/README.md

 ## Our API mission!

-Lets be honest, API's are all over the place and so inconsistant.
-We are therefore setting out to try to change this for all Laravel user's who need an API client.
-Therefore we have developed an [API Client Library](https://github.com/MacsiDigital/laravel-api-client), which our API's are built on top of, to give a common set of consistant functionality.
+Let's be honest, API's are all over the place and so inconsistent.
+We are therefore setting out to try to change this for all Laravel user's who need an API client and have developed an [API Client Library](https://github.com/MacsiDigital/laravel-api-client), which our API's are built on top of, to give a common set of consistent functionality.

 ## Updates

 We update security and bug fixes as soon as we can, other pull requests and enhancements will be as and when we can do them.

-You can follow us on twitter where we will post any major updates.
+You can follow us on Twitter where we will post any major updates.
 [MacsiDigital](https://twitter.com/MacsiDigital)

 ## Installation